 One hour prior to every subscription series performance, a member of the cast leads a 30-minute discussion with a peek into the play-making process and other details to enhance your playgoing experience.
 Each Prologue concludes with a Q&A with the audience.

 On the evening of the first rehearsal, when actors and director come to together for the first time, we’ve added a special new public event.
 We’ll share what we learned at that first rehearsal, hear from artists and community members involved in the production about what they’re most looking forward to, and of course, take questions from the audience.
 Depending on what’s happening inside the theater, we’ll maybe even peek in and see what the set looks like so far.

 First chats begin at 7:00 pm in the Trinity Rep lobby.
 They are free and open to the public.

 In order to bring you into that dialogue, we will offer a conversation in the middle of the run of most shows in a location that relates to the themes of the play, outside of Trinity Rep. Conversationalist-in-Residence Christina Bevilacqua will lead a panel discussion about each show.
-Discussions will begin at 7:00 pm and are free and open to the public.
+Discussions are free and open to the public.